okteto/okteto/README.md

 [![CircleCI](https://circleci.com/gh/okteto/cnd.svg?style=svg)](https://circleci.com/gh/okteto/cnd)

-**Cloud Native Development** (CND) is about running your development flow entirely in kubernetes, avoiding the time-consuming `docker build/push/pull/redeploy` cycle.
+**Cloud Native Development** (CND) is about moving your entire development workflow to kubernetes, avoiding the time-consuming `docker build/push/pull/redeploy` cycle.

 CND helps you achieve this with a mix of kubernetes automation, file synching between your local file system and kubernetes and hot reloading of containers.